-The grant information below is for historical information only.
-As part of a pilot strategy, the Kaiser Permanente Downey Medical Center 2019 Community Benefit Grants were awarded through a “By Invitation Only” grant process conducted in November 2018.
+The Kaiser Permanente Downey Medical Center 2021 Community Benefit Grants are awarded through a “By Invitation Only” grant process.

 Kaiser Permanente Downey Medical Center provides grants to local nonprofit health and human service organizations cities, and schools that address the priority health needs for its community service area.
 The current funding priorities, funding timeline, and guidelines on how to apply are provided below.

 If you would like to apply for Grant or Sponsorship Funding for a broader service area in Southern California or Nationally, visit this site for more information and to apply.

 If you would like to apply for a local event sponsorship, such as: special fund raising events (luncheons, recognition dinners); conferences; symposia; public policy briefings; visit this site for more information and to apply.

 Kaiser Permanente Downey Medical Center is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

 Increase coverage, access, and utilization of health care services for populations that are underserved, uninsured, and/or underinsured.